Maryland Lemon Law: Your Complete Legal Guide

 - Off-road vehicles: Vehicles not designed for highway use

-The Motor Vehicle Administration is authorized to promulgate regulations defining what constitutes a motor home for purposes of this exclusion.
+The Motor Vehicle Administration is authorized to define what constitutes a motor home for purposes of this exclusion.
 Consumers purchasing motor homes should check current MVA regulations for specific guidance.

 The Manufacturer's Warranty Period